Amplitude Uncertainties Everywhere All at Once: (Repulsive) Ensembles

 Figure~\ref{fig:ens_member100} shows the distribution of the relative precision $\Delta$ (left) and its absolute value $|\Delta|$ (right) for the smallest training setup, using a single hidden layer with 32 units trained for 100 epochs.
 In the left panel, the dashed vertical line marks the unbiased optimum at $\Delta=0$.
 The peak of the distribution is shifted towards positive values, indicating that the network systematically overestimates the amplitude.
 This bias appears both in the individual ensemble members (gray curves) and in their mean (red curve).
 In contrast, the right panel shows that the absolute relative precision $|\Delta|$ is essentially the same for both individual members and the mean prediction.
 We conclude that while the network exhibits a small positive bias, it still maintains its predictive precision.

 To further investigate the origin of the bias, we analyze how it depends on the size of the true amplitude $A_\text{true}$.
 For this purpose, we bin the amplitude space and compute the mean relative precision $\langle \Delta \rangle$ in each bin, as shown in Fig.~\ref{fig:delta_bias}.
 The left panel shows the results for the small ensemble setup already used in Fig.~\ref{fig:ens_member100}.
 Both the individual ensemble members (gray curves) and the mean prediction (red curve) exhibit the same behavior: very small amplitudes are slightly underestimated, intermediate amplitudes up to $A_\text{true} \sim 10^{-6}$ are mildly overestimated, and large amplitudes are strongly overestimated, with a bias reaching $\langle \Delta \rangle \lesssim 100$.
 The right panel compares different network configurations.
 Increasing the training time from 100 to 1000 epochs does not affect the bias, indicating that it is not due to insufficient training.
 In contrast, enlarging the network capacity (three hidden layers with 128 units) substantially reduces the bias at large amplitudes by up to two orders of magnitude.
-This demonstrates that the bias is primarily a consequence of limited model expressivity: larger amplitudes are more difficult to model accurately, but networks with higher capacity are able to mitigate the effect.
+This demonstrates that the bias is primarily a consequence of limited model expressivity.
+The effect is most pronounced at large amplitudes, where the training data become sparse (see Fig.~\ref{fig:true_amps}); in this regime, a small residual bias persists even for larger networks.

 Overall, small network setups yield biased deterministic predictions.
 This bias cannot be removed by using an ensemble: as shown in Fig.~\ref{fig:ens_member100}, it is present in each individual ensemble member and does not cancel when averaging over them.
 Moreover, extending the training time does not mitigate the effect.
 Only increasing the network expressivity reduces the bias significantly.
+Importantly, this behavior is not an artifact of fitting in log-amplitude space and transforming back: given the extremely small typical relative deviations ($\langle|\Delta|\rangle \sim 10^{-5}$), the exponential mapping is effectively linear in the relevant regime.
+We have explicitly verified that the same bias persists when analyzing the predictions directly in log space, confirming that its origin lies in limited model expressivity rather than in the post-processing transformation.